Skip to main content

 Performance

 The AJC Network is monitored on an ongoing basis by the AJC NOC and the landing stations.
 The optical transmission performance of the AJC network continues to meet the relevant industry standards for performance and availability.
-The network has been successfully upgraded from the initial installed 10G technology to 100G technology in the latest upgrade in 2013/2014.
+The network has been successfully upgraded from the initial installed 10G technology to 100G technology.

 Facts & Figures